 Charlestown, Massachusetts, United States

-Reaction time during the incongruent trials of the Eriksen Flanker Task will be assessed at four time points before, during, and after the 4-week intervention.
+Reaction time during the incongruent trials of the Eriksen Flanker Task were assessed at baseline (before the beginning of the 4-week home tDCS intervention)

 This platform is for informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare professional.